General Order Virtual Element Approximation for the Smagorinsky turbulence model: Conclusions

 \section{Conclusions}

 We proposed the combination of the VEM with the discrete Smagorinsky model to solve convection-dominated NSE.
 We presented successful numerical tests that show the method's convergence to analytical solutions as the meshsize tends to zero.
 Moreover, we performed lid-driven cavity tests with different mesh families to assess the potential of VEM approximation for the Smagorinsky model.
 The IMH mesh, which is easily handled by the VEM, proved to be the best choice in terms of accuracy, efficiency, and robustness of the nonlinear solver when compared to uniform and anisotropic meshes.
-We also apply a different anisotropic scaling for the Smagorinsky term, i.e. based on the minimum face diameter.
+We also apply a different anisotropic scaling for the Smagorinsky term, i.e., based on the minimum face diameter.
 This variant was shown to be more accurate and to mitigate overdiffusion.
 Nonetheless, the scarce convergence behavior of the Newton solver with anisotropic meshes did not improve. \\ We remark that, to the best of our knowledge, this is the first work dealing with VEM approximation in turbulence modelling.
 For these reasons, many are the unexplored yet interesting paths of this research.
-For example, we aim at applying more problem-guided mesh refinement, based on \emph{ad hoc} a posteriori error estimator and/or based on the aspect ratio of the polygons.
+For example, we aim at applying more problem-guided mesh refinement, based on \emph{ad hoc} a posteriori error estimator and/or based on the aspect ratio of the polygons , and at providing tailored a priori error estimations for the VEM Smagorinsky model, with no restriction on the meshsize.